 Vice Provost for Diversity and Equity

-The Vice Provost for Diversity & Equity (VPDE) serves as the senior official responsible for leading and coordinating the University’s diversity and equity efforts.
-The VPDE reports to the Provost and Executive Vice Chancellor, and working within a supportive environment with the Chancellor, Provost, Deans, Vice Provosts, Vice Chancellors, and other campus leaders.
+The University of Kansas seeks a strategic leader and skillful collaborator to serve as the University’s Vice Provost for Diversity & Equity (VPDE).
+Reporting to the Provost and Executive Vice Chancellor, and working within a supportive environment with the Chancellor, Provost, Deans, Vice Provosts/Chancellors, and other campus leaders; the VPDE serves as the senior official responsible for leading and coordinating the University’s diversity and equity efforts.
 Leading the Office of Diversity & Equity, the VPDE facilitates the coordination of campus-wide diversity initiatives, strategic planning, training, education, research, community relations, policy development, compliance, campus climate issues and communications.
 Moreover, the VPDE works across all academic and operational units to strengthen a campus-wide culture of inclusive excellence and to connect these units with the resources, training, and strategies they need to achieve their specific diversity, equity and inclusion (DEI) goals.